Afghanistan entry requirements for United States passport holders

 MalariaHigh risk

-Present in most areas below 2000m; prophylaxis recommended.
+Present in all regions below 2,000 meters; prophylaxis recommended.

-Occasional outbreaks in urban areas.
+Occasional outbreaks in urban areas; use mosquito repellent.

 Food and waterborne diseasesHigh risk